bazhenov/docker-testng-integration/README.md

 </build>
 ```

+You should remember that registering listener both in XML and test classes (using annotations) will result in container being
+started twice.

 By default all containers are local to the test case.
 So if you define two test cases with container named `mysql`, 2 mysql
 instances will be started.
 One for each test case.
 But you can share containers between test cases, if you need to.